-The “Millenials”, or those who were once labelled “Generation Y” are those who have entered adulthood around the year 2000.
+The “Millenials”, or those who were once labeled “Generation Y” are those who have entered adulthood around the year 2000.
 This generation of Americans, estimated to be around 41 million strong, have known computers and the internet their entire formative years.
-This generation of Americans, like perhaps no other, was first-hand witnesses and consumers of the explosion of the internet and technological devices such as smart phones.
+This generation of Americans, like perhaps no other, was first-hand witnesses and consumers of the explosion of the internet and technological devices such as smartphones.

-These younger consumers have a much different view on the world, and how they get information.
-They are much more electronically connected, even in some cases foregoing a traditional home computer for a more mobile tablet or even just a smart phone.
-The failure of many companies to recognize this monumental shift in the market has been a near death toll.
+These younger consumers have a much different view of the world, and how they get information.
+They are much more electronically connected, even in some cases foregoing a traditional home computer for a more mobile tablet or even just a smartphone.
+The failure of many companies to recognize this monumental shift in the market has been a near-death toll.